-It is the policy of the Organization that a “single” case report (three or fewer cases) will not be reviewed by the JHM IRB.
-Investigators do not need to submit a JHM IRB form.
+It is the policy of the Organization that a “single” case report (three or fewer cases) does not require review by the JHM IRB.
 If an investigator wishes to have the project assessed by the JHM IRB to see if it meets the Organization’s definition of a single case report, the investigator should contact the JHM IRB.
 If the project qualifies as a single case report, the JHM IRB will send to the investigator a form letter that states:

 “The IRB received your request (dated ‘x’), concerning a single case report you wish to publish.
 The JHM IRBs have determined that a case report does not produce generalizable knowledge, nor is it an investigation of an FDA regulated product.
 IRB review is not required for this activity.”